rozenborg/shortlist/candidates/README.md

 # 📁 Candidates Folder

-This is where you place resume files for the Swipe application to analyze.
+This is where you place resume files for the Shortlist application to analyze.

 ## 📋 **How to Add Resumes:**